frafra/geek-workout/README.md

 # geek-workout

-This is a demo application which uses Bash and SQLite for keeping records of your activities
+This is a simple application which uses Bash and SQLite for keeping records of your activities.
+It has been made for didactical purposes.

 ## Initialization